 Birmingham is fresh.
 It’s innovative.
-It’s the 3rd most visited UK city by overseas guests and it’s easy to see why.
-From chocolate factory to curry house, Indoor Arena to NEC and Villa Park to the Alexander Stadium the city knows how to put on a good show.
+It’s the 3rd most visited UK city by overseas guests, and it’s easy to see why.
+From chocolate factory to curry house, Indoor Arena to NEC, and Villa Park to the Alexander Stadium, the city knows how to put on a good show.
 It’s home to some of the country’s top venues, has a fantastic night scene and a whole host of extreme action to get the adrenaline pumping.
 In short, if you’re planning an unforgettable stag do, Birmingham has the lot.
-And at StagWeb we’ve got the accommodation, expertise and exclusive offers to pull it all together for the ultimate stag experience.
+And at StagWeb we’ve got the knowledge, expertise and exclusive offers to pull it all together for the ultimate stag experience.

 With such a huge range of activities and entertainment at your disposal, a Birmingham stag do is guaranteed to bring results any time of the year.
-Yes it can get busy, the city plays host to some major festivals and sporting fixtures, with a pretty solid calendar of events seeing you through from jazz at the height of summer to the legendary Beer Festival and Christmas market in winter, not to mention football season.
+Yes, it can get busy - the city plays host to some major festivals and sporting fixtures with a pretty solid calendar of events seeing you through from jazz at the height of summer to the legendary Beer Festival and Christmas market in winter.
 But whether you choose to book around them or make the most of the big events, some careful planning will ensure a top weekend.

 Birmingham is a truly modern metropolis with a great party spirit and healthy appetite for entertainment.
 Take a trip to the stylish Brindleyplace which boasts some of the city’s finest dining and best evening entertainment, or make your way to the vibrant Southside.
-Taking in Hurst Street, The Arcadian and Chinatown it has a thriving nightlife and is bursting with restaurants, bars and clubs and a truly international flavour to suit all tastes.
-Head down to the Jewellery Quarter, home to the vibrant nightlife of St Pauls Square, or for a traditional late night beer the Irish Quarter won’t disappoint.
-And of course there’s the famous Balti Triangle, which still houses some of the country’s oldest and finest Balti restaurants.
-We have a great selection of 2, 3 and 4 star accommodation available for your Birmingham stag do but the city is a hugely popular destination so it pays to plan ahead and book wisely.
+Taking in Hurst Street, the Arcadian and Chinatown, it has a thriving nightlife and is bursting with restaurants, bars and clubs and a truly international flavour to suit all tastes.
+Head down to the Jewellery Quarter, home to the vibrant nightlife of St Paul's Square or, for a traditional late-night beer, the Irish Quarter won’t disappoint.
+And, of course, there’s the famous Balti Triangle, which still houses some of the country’s oldest and finest Balti restaurants.
+We have a great selection Birmingham stag do accommodation available, but the city is a hugely popular destination, so it pays to plan ahead and book wisely.

-The city doesn’t just host the biggest events and bring you the best nightlife, it also arguably offers the greatest selection of quality stag activities around.
-For some white knuckle four-wheeled action our extreme motorsports include stock car racing, stunt driving and super buggies.
-The thrill seekers among you can take to the high ropes or ski slopes, or for something a little more relaxing why not try your hand at falconry or fly-fishing.
-Our activities also include some of the more unusual experiences, so for a truly unique weekend add some jousting, werewolf hunting or a trip to zombie boot camp to your itinerary!
+The city doesn’t just host the biggest events and bring you some of the best nightlife, it also arguably offers the greatest selection of quality stag action in the UK.
+For some white knuckle four-wheeled action, our extreme motorsports include extreme dodgems, stunt driving and hovercraft racing.
+The thrill-seekers among you can take to the high ropes or ski slopes, or for something a little more relaxing why not try your hand at falconry or fly fishing.
+Our activities also include some of the more unusual experiences, so for a truly unique weekend add some jousting or our Peaky Blinders escape game to your itinerary!

 If you think Birmingham ticks all the boxes for a great stag weekend and you’d like a bit more information, have a browse of our website to view the kind of packages available.
-Then fill in the form and send us a brief for a no risk, no obligation quote.
+Enquire now for a no-risk, no-obligation quote.
 Our friendly team will start building you the ultimate stag weekend to suit your needs and budget.